 Table \ref{tab:different_llms_inference} shows the performance of various reasoning LLMs across all held-out datasets.
-We find the ability of the reasoning LLMs significantly influence the extraction performance, which is expressed in two aspects: 1) Model size: For the same Qwen1.5, an increase in model size from 7B to 14B resulted in an average performance enhancement of 9.21 across four tasks.
+The ability of the inference LLMs significantly influences the extraction performance, which is expressed in two aspects: 1) Model size: For the same Qwen1.5, an increase in model size from 7B to 14B resulted in an average performance enhancement of 9.21 across four tasks.
 2) Model type: Within the LLaMA series, LLaMA3.1, which is an advancement over LLaMA3, achieved an average performance improvement of 0.87 across four tasks.
-Since all the tasks are in English, the LLaMA series models consistently outperformed the Qwen series.
-Furthermore, RUIE can effectively adapt to both locally deployed models and API-based models, with Deepseek demonstrating the most superior performance.
+Since all tasks are in English, the LLaMA series models consistently outperformed the Qwen series.
+Additionally, RUIE adapts effectively to both locally deployed models and API-based models, with Deepseek demonstrating the best performance overall.